Real, Unbiased doTERRA Review from an Ex-MLMer

 This will come in handy just in case one of your enrollees in the Power of 3 structure forgets or fails to place their Loyalty Rewards order for the month.

-So can money be made with doTERRA in 2018?
+But realistically, can money be made with doTERRA in 2023?

 The good news is that this company is poised to take advantage of a major shift in consumer sentiment towards more natural and holistic health and personal care products.